 How to Craft a Resume for a Career Change

-The old world was not susceptive of a major change in a career.
+The old world was not susceptive to a major change in a career.
 Education was a privilege, and people tried to stick to the way they had previously chosen even if they felt it was wrong.
 Many of them built their careers following their fathers in hopes of repeating their success.
 However, things change, and such a phenomenon as a career change has become common and natural.
 Nowadays, it is comparatively easier to get new knowledge and try your best in the field that really interests you.
 For example, millennials, who do not seem to be bound by any formal education, will definitely increase the number of the weirdest career changes.

 However, job application rules are the same in all cases: you craft a professional resume that is scanned and evaluated.
 If you stand out from the crowd, you get a job interview and, hopefully, a position.
 What differs is your resume that should highlight your transferable skills and speak out why you are a perfect fit for a new position in an absolutely different field.